Headless CMS and Hybrid Headless CMS explained

 But for what reason?

-On top of this analysts like Business Insider predict that the Internet of Things (IoT) will have roughly 41 billion connected devices by 2027.
-In 2019, that number stood at 8 million devices in comparison.
+In addition, analysts like Business Insider predict that the Internet of Things (IoT) will have roughly 41 billion connected devices by 2027.
+In comparison, that number stood at 8 million devices in 2019.
+That’s a 412% growth in just eight years.

-These IoT devices will include smart speakers, sensors, beacons, digital signage, kiosks, VR headsets and much more.
-Not to mention new channels like augmented reality (AR) which allow visitors to project objects in the real environment via their mobile phone.
+These IoT devices will include TVs, watches, vehicles, smart speakers, sensors, beacons, digital signage, kiosks, VR headsets, and much more.
+Not to mention new channels like augmented reality (AR), which allows visitors to project objects in the real environment via their mobile phones.

 Every one of those channels needs to be addressed in different ways, from a technical as well as from a content perspective.